 - Select Software Update.

-If you use a Mac that operates on a software before macOS Ventura, you’ll need to go to System Preferences > Software Update instead.
+If you use a Mac that operates on a software version before macOS Ventura, you’ll need to go to System Preferences > Software Update instead.

 3. Check Apple’s Server Status